QubicFrance/Proposals/Qubic France - Community CCF Proposal _ Crypto XR 2026.md

 1. **Brand Elevation & Market Leadership**
    Participating at France’s foremost Web3 & AI event positions Qubic as an accessible, forward-thinking player in the national and European crypto ecosystem.
-   It amplifies our visibility among key stakeholders—from institutional partners to grassroots enthusiasts.
+   It amplifies our visibility among key stakeholders from institutional partners to grassroots enthusiasts.

 2. **Targeted Networking & Business Development**
    CryptoXR’s dual B2B and B2C format enables us to engage with investors, exchanges, infrastructure providers, and crypto-curious individuals—maximizing impact across our audience spectrum.